 Chances are, you’ve even started to develop a lot of backlinks to the content.

 Instead, you should look to update the content.

-Google looks for quality content, so even if your site is recently updated, Google will still prefer the high-quality content that was published years ago.
+Google looks for quality content first and foremost.
+This means that even if you have a recent article on your site, if the quality isn’t there, Google will still prefer the high-quality content that was published years ago.